Easy Guide to Opening a Swimming Pool for the Season

 Calcium hardness

-We don’t want to go too deep into the science of calcium hardness but an imbalance of calcium can cause significant damage to a pool.
+We don’t want to go too deep into the science of calcium hardness, but an imbalance of calcium can cause significant damage to a pool.

 Free available chlorine

-Free available chlorine is basically chlorine that hasn’t yet reacted with contaminants.
+Free available chlorine is chlorine that hasn’t yet reacted with contaminants.
 A good level is anywhere between 2.0 and 4.0 ppm.

 Cyanuric Acid (stabilizer)